josh1248/cvwo-assignment-24-backend/README.md

 - TODO: write into struct with jmoiron/sqlx?
 - ~Postgres as the DB, with 3rd part driver at github.com/lib/pq~ **Edit:** I have decided to change the DB implementation from Postgres to SQLite3.
 A few reasons:
 - A previous consideration in using Postgres before SQLite was because SQLite in Go used to rely on a more complicated SQLite implementation with gcc at https://github.com/mattn/go-sqlite3, requiring complicated initialization.
 However I discovered a pure Go-based SQLite driver at https://github.com/glebarez/go-sqlite that has embedded SQLite and requires no environment or gcc shenanigans.
 Hence, setup is much easier.
+A small downside is the high number of dependencies that the latter driver uses (~20 total dependencies) compared to the former (2 dependencies only).
 - SQLite stores its databases within files, making for very easy portability.
 Researching online, I discovered that Postgres-based Go APIs are not very friendly to use.
 Some require Postgres to be installed before running, others require a containerized Postgres within Docker to work.
-SQLite offers a more straightforward path to implementing a portable API.
+SQLite offers a more straightforward path to implementing a portable API since it is serverless.
 - Lack of access controls in SQLite does not pose an issue for my small web project, since what I am doing is not sensitive.

 Self note: